Israeli strikes kill dozens in Gaza as grisly anniversary passes

 ‘Devastating’ scenes reported in northern and central Gaza as Israeli army continues its bombardment of the enclave.

-Dozens of Palestinians have been killed in Israeli strikes on northern and central Gaza as the besieged enclave marks the grisly anniversary of the start of Israel’s war.
+Dozens of Palestinians have been killed in Israeli strikes on northern and central Gaza as the besieged territory marks the grisly anniversary of the start of Israel’s war.

-At least 56 Palestinians were killed during strikes overnight Monday and into Tuesday, the Health Ministry in the enclave said, although the number of deaths reported by sources vary.
+At least 56 Palestinians were killed during strikes overnight on Monday and into Tuesday, the Health Ministry in Gaza said, although the number of deaths reported by sources vary.

 The casualties brought the overall death toll since the war was launched following Hamas’s attack on Israel on October 7 last year to 41,965.
 The ministry added that 97,590 others have been injured.